Ayacucho: Art

 The richness and quality of Ayacucho's crafts, in its various manifestations, have made it be considered as the "Capital of Popular Art and Crafts of Peru".
 Ayacucho's crafts combine pre-Columbian techniques and traditions with Hispanic contributions and the permanent creativity of the region's inhabitants.
 Its most best-known expressions are the Ayacucho altarpieces, Huamanga stone carvings, and silver and filigree work.
 Ayacucho's ceramics are very renowned and characteristic.
 Since 2019, Ayacucho has been part of the UNESCO Creative Cities Network, in the category of crafts and popular arts.

 The Ayacucho Altarpieces, direct descendants of the Spanish San Marcos or San Antonio boxes, depict scenes with profound Andean meaning on their interior.
-They are a traditional example of the remarkable creative and artistic capacity of the artisans of this land.
+They are a traditional example of the creative and artistic capacity of the artisans of this land.